-The above clause provides the right for employees to carry over leave credits in certain circumstances and limits the employer's discretion in such cases.
+This clause is very different from the general carry-over provision in issue here and provides a right for employees while limiting the employer's discretion in such cases.

-[38] That, along with a review of the provided jurisprudence, leads me to conclude that employees under the TC collective agreement in question and who request leave under the general carry-over provision have the right to carry over vacation leave earned in a fiscal year to the next only when a specific leave request by an employee has been denied by the employer, even though there is no expectation clause in this case.
-The presence of both the general and specific carry-over provision in the collective agreement and the provision permitting the employer to schedule leave indicates that there is an implicit expectation that employees will take all their vacation leave in the year it is earned.
+[37] That, along with a review of the provided jurisprudence, leads me to conclude that the grievor, under the SV collective agreement in question has the right to carry over vacation leave earned in a fiscal year to the next only when a specific leave request by an employee with a time and an amount has been denied by the employer.

-[39] Bozek is the only decision of this or the former Board that validates the grievor's interpretation that he can carry over vacation leave under any circumstances.
+[38] Bozek is the only decision of this or the former Board that validates the grievors' interpretation that they can carry over vacation leave under any circumstances.
 All the other decisions specify that carry-over can occur only when a vacation leave request has been denied.

-[40] Paragraphs 33 to 35 of Higgs reads as follows:
+[39] Paragraphs 33 to 35 of Higgs reads as follows: